rnanosaur/rnanosaur.github.io/_docs/06-install.md

 toc_sticky: true
 ---

-Now NanoSaur is done!
+Now NanoSaur is almost done!
 You need only to setup the MicroSD card and start your robot.

 # Format Micro SD